UK - In flight

 Titan’s VIP door-to-door travel service collects you from home, for your flight to Delhi.

-Upon arrival, we transfer to the Grand New Delhi (5T).
+Upon arrival, we transfer to the Grand New Delhi (5T) or Vivanta by Taj Dwarka (4T).
 After a little time for refreshment and relaxation, we head out on an afternoon sightseeing tour of New Delhi, first passing the India Gate memorial, built to commemorate the Indian soldiers who died during the Great War, before continuing to Rashtrapati Bhavan, the official residence of the President of India.
 Later we continue to Qutab Minar, the tallest brick minaret in the world, and designated a UNESCO World Heritage Site.

 Delhi - Agra